-Pushkar was the last place I visited in search of business partners in India and the workshop was the last shop I went to.
+"Pushkar was the last place that I visited in search of business partners in India and their workshop was the last shop that I went to.

 In reflection, it truly feels like fate to be working together!

-I initially went into this shop to find a bag to carry gifts for friends and family and was amazed by the innovative craftsmanship found - we got along right away.
+I initially went into this shop to find a bag for gifts for friends and whānau and was amazed by their innovative craftsmanship - we respected each other immediately.

-His grandfather noticed all the beautiful fabric going to waste during the war and wanted to give the hand-woven pieces a new life and decrease waste.
+His grandfather noticed all of the beautiful fabric going to waste during the war and wanted to give the hand-woven pieces a new life and decrease waste.

 The family proverb is, without trust, there’s no business at all.

-Nicola, Modern Societies Founder
+Nicola, Modern Societies Founder and Designer